Saúl Lara

-Saúl Octavio Lara Torrico (born 3 October 1957) is a Bolivian lawyer, jurist, and politician serving as a party-list member of the Chamber of Deputies from Cochabamba since 2020.
+Saúl Octavio Lara Torrico (born 3 October 1957) is a Bolivian lawyer, jurist, and politician who has served as a party-list member of the Chamber of Deputies from Cochabamba since 2020.
 A member of Civic Community, he previously served as vice minister of the interior from 2003 to 2004 and as minister of government from 2004 to 2005.
 A graduate of the Higher University of San Simón, Lara spent much of his career as a legal advisor and consultant for various public and private institutions and corporations.
 From 1993 to 1997, he served as chief of staff to Foreign Minister Antonio Araníbar, during which time he joined the minister's party, the Free Bolivia Movement, of which he was secretary of finance.
 Appointed to head the Ministry of Government in 2004, Lara developed a lasting personal friendship with then-president Carlos Mesa, aiding his 2019 campaign to return to the presidency.
 The following year, he joined Civic Community's electoral list in the Cochabamba Department, netting a seat in the Chamber of Deputies in the 2020–2025 Legislative Assembly.

 Early life and career

 Saúl Lara was born on 3 October 1957 in Villa Rivero, Cochabamba.
 He completed his secondary schooling at the Sucre National School before going on the attend the Higher University of San Simón, where he graduated as a lawyer with a master's in national development.
 A fan of association football, Lara joined Cochabamba's Club Aurora while in university, competing in the Professional League's 1980 and 1981 tournaments.
 His brief professional career was cut short by a double fracture of the tibia and fibula during a match against Wilstermann, leading him to retire from active play.

 In the ensuing years, Lara dedicated himself to practicing law, establishing the firm Legal Bolivia, which provided consultancy to a variety of institutions and companies.
-He worked as a legal advisor for his alma mater, San Simón, where he also taught as a university professor at its faculty of law.
+He worked as a legal advisor for his alma mater, where he also taught as a university professor at its faculty of law.
 Over the course of his career, Lara's personal legal services were contracted by multiple public entities, including the Cochabamba Development Corporation, the Cochabamba Municipal Council, and the National Road Service.

 During the administration of Gonzalo Sánchez de Lozada, Lara was brought on as a legal advisor to the Ministry of Foreign Affairs.
 He served as chief of staff to Foreign Minister Antonio Araníbar between 1993 and 1997 and joined the minister's party, the Free Bolivia Movement (MBL), in 1998.
 Lara remained a partisan of the MBL until 2001, during which time he served as the party's secretary of finance and worked as its campaign manager during the 1999 municipal elections.